Twipped/InterviewThis/InterviewThis.md

 - Is there a wiki for server documentation/howtos/best practises?

 - Do you use the same OS distribution on all your servers, or is each server configured for specific needs?
   - Why did you choose your OS?
-What where the requirements?
+What were the requirements?

 - Are development systems and services standarized, or do developers choose their own environments?